sansbacher/todo-task-manager/readme.md

 ![Task Manager screen shot](images/screenshot.png)

 The style/look is fairly plain (I discovered that I'm much less interested in graphics/web design or learning much CSS so I just used a simple [CSS framework](https://www.w3schools.com/w3css/default.asp) - one that had a decent reference and quick "Try it" buttons).
 All are Vanilla JavaScript, no JS Frameworks.
 But I added features like Editing a Task, an Empty State prompt, and logging in/out or editing a Profile (for the API-Based version).
+And then added a second version with more features.

 The HTML/CSS/JavaScript should work in any modern browser, like Chrome, Opera Chromium, Firefox, or Legacy Edge - even Chrome on Android or Safari on iOS.
 It can't be used with Internet Explorer, but then neither should you.